DeKalb County Animal Services and Enforcement has two divisions:

 The Enforcement Division is handled by the DeKalb County police department.
 This division enforces local and state laws regarding animals including handling complaints about animals, rabies control, vicious and dangerous animals and cruelty or neglect of animals.

 If you are looking to adopt a dog, cat, puppy or kitten in the Atlanta area, please visit our shelter to see our wonderful pets for adoption!

 Please take a moment to read this heartfelt note from LifeLine’s CEO and founder.

-During our May adoption special, dogs over 25lbs and all cats may be adopted for $20!
+During our June adoption special, fees are waived for dogs over 25lbs and all cats!
 Note: All standard adoption criteria applies.

 Thinking of adding a pet to your family?
 LifeLine's DeKalb County Animal Services shelter has many happy, healthy animals just waiting for someone to take them home.
 All of our pets are fully vaccinated, spayed or neutered, and microchipped.
 Check out some of our available pets and find your next best friend.

 Use your time and talent to make a better life for homeless pets!
 Volunteer opportunities abound at DeKalb County Animal Services.
 Whatever amount of time you can give, the animals always benefit from your help.

 DeKalb County Animal Control Officers enforce County animal ordinances and fight animal cruelty.
 Animal Control Officers are available Monday-Friday, 8am - 6pm, and are on call 24 hours a day, 7 days a week for emergencies.